 Guest blogger, Amy Zero, Senior Assistant Director of Admissions at Augustana shares (literally) inside scoop about the jungle that is standardized testing in the college search.

 Yep, that’s me– the big one in the middle.
-Or, at least I felt like no prescription viagra it on April 13…
+Or, at least I felt like it on April 13…

 For all current and future students in graduate-level education programs, the State of Illinois recently passed a law requiring all of us to pass either the Test of Academic Proficiency (formerly the Basic Skills Test), ACT or SAT in order to earn our degrees.